dhermes/bezier/docs/python/binary-extension.rst

 .. note::

-   This content was last updated May 19, 2020.
+   This content was last updated July 30, 2023.
 Much of the content is tested automatically to keep from getting stale, but some of the console code blocks are not.
 As a result, this material may be out of date.
 If anything does not seem correct --- or even if the explanation is insufficient ---